 The USDA estimates that 31% of food is lost every year to waste at the consumer level.
 That adds up to 133 billion pounds of food, costing $161 billion annually, thrown into landfills.
 It’s saddening, sickening, and largely preventable.

-One tactic I’ve adopted over the last year is planning my meals every weekend for the following week.
-My wife and I agree on who’s cooking what, on which night, and then plan our grocery list around that schedule.
-Our aim is only to buy what we know we’ll cook in any given week.
+One tactic I’ve adopted to reduce food waste is planning my meals every weekend for the following week.
+My wife and I agree on who’s cooking what, on which night, and then plan our grocery store list around that schedule.
+Our aim is to buy only what we know we’ll cook in any given week.
 And while some staples are worth buying in bulk at warehouse stores, many items should not be bought in bulk.

 4. Work Lunches Out